patrickjuchli/basic-ftp/README.md

 ## Acknowledgment

 This library uses parts of the [directory listing parsers](https://github.com/apache/commons-net/tree/master/src/main/java/org/apache/commons/net/ftp/parser) written by The Apache Software Foundation.
-The code has been made available under the Apache 2.0 license, see the [included notice](NOTICE.txt) and headers in the respective files containing the original copyright texts and a description of changes.
+The code has been made available under the Apache 2.0 license.
+See the [included notice](NOTICE.txt) and headers in the respective files containing the original copyright texts and a description of changes.